lexkastro/easysquid/README.md

 ### Refresh Pattern Block
-The refresh\_pattern clause defines regular expressions to map specific request patterns and how long they will be considered fresh in the cash.
-All the refersh patern configuration can be assigned as a single array of hashes in the `easysquid::refresh_pattern` class parameter.
+The refresh\_pattern clause defines regular expressions to map specific request patterns and how long they will be considered fresh in the cashe.
+All the refersh pattern configuration can be assigned as a single array of hashes in the `easysquid::refresh_pattern` class parameter.
 Usually, it's not necessary to change defaults, but if you need, you can reassign the hash using the following structure:

 ```puppet
 # The example below is the default value